+If you tried to get a refund on an airline ticket, you know how difficult the process is.
 Most of the lowest-fare tickets come with the highest number of restrictions, including clauses that make it nearly impossible to get a cash refund.

 The 24-Hour Rule: Cancel Your Airline Ticket, Get a Refund

-When the Department of Transportation revisited ticketing rules for carriers operating in the United States, two critical changes were made to the benefit of travelers.
-The first change is the 24-hour reservation requirement, forcing airlines and travel agencies to honor all airfare prices when booked 24 hours from the first airfare search.
+When the Department of Transportation revisited airline ticket rules, two critical changes helped travelers.
+One is the 24-hour reservation requirement, forcing airlines and travel agencies to honor all airfare prices when booked 24 hours from the first airfare search.
 The other is the right to cancel a flight within 24 hours of booking.

 Under DOT rules, travelers are allowed to cancel their airline tickets within 24 hours of booking, as long as they booked their flights at least seven days before their departure date.

 Travel Insurance: Trip Cancellation and Cancel for Any Reason benefits

-If a traveler is concerned about a situation that falls outside of regular trip cancellation benefits, then it may be time to consider purchasing Cancel for Any Reason travel insurance.
-As a early purchase benefit (usually within 21 days of purchasing an airplane ticket), Cancel for Any Reason allows travelers to have ultimate control of canceling their travel plans.
-Those travelers who are concerned about their trips due to extenuating circumstances, including work situations and veterinary emergencies, can receive a refund for any reason they decide to not take a trip.
+If you are concerned about anything else, you may want to consider purchasing Cancel for Any Reason travel insurance instead.
+As a early purchase benefit (usually within 21 days of purchasing an airplane ticket), Cancel for Any Reason allows you to have ultimate control of canceling travel plans.
+The downside of Cancel for Any Reason is that it won't cover the entire price of a ticket.
+In many cases, requesting a refund under cancel for any reason only returns around 70 percent of a ticket price.

 Extenuating Circumstances: Taken on a Case-By-Case Basis